Van de Graaff generator: Higher energy machines

-A further development is the pelletron, where the rubber or fabric belt is replaced by a chain of short conductive rods connected by insulating links, and the air-ionizing electrodes are replaced by a grounded roller and inductive charging electrode.
-The chain can be operated at a much greater velocity than a belt, and both the voltage and currents attainable are much greater than with a conventional Van de Graaff generator.
+In the late 1960s, the National Electrostatics Corporation introduced the pelletron, in which the rotating belt is replaced by a chain of short conductive rods connected by insulating links, and the air-ionizing electrodes are replaced by a grounded roller and inductive charging electrode.
+The chain can be operated at a much greater velocity than a belt, and both the voltage and currents attainable are greater than with a conventional Van de Graaff generator.
 The 14 UD Heavy Ion Accelerator at the Australian National University houses a 15 MV pelletron.
 Its chains are more than 20 m long and can travel faster than 50 km/h.

-The Nuclear Structure Facility (NSF) at Daresbury Laboratory was proposed in the 1970s, commissioned in 1981, and opened for experiments in 1983.
-It consisted of a tandem Van de Graaff generator operating routinely at 20 MV, housed in a distinctive building 70 m high.
+The Nuclear Structure Facility (NSF) at Daresbury Laboratory (UK) was proposed in the 1970s, commissioned in 1981, and opened for experiments in 1983.
+It consisted of a tandem Van de Graaff generator (specifically, a Laddertron) operating routinely at 20 MV, housed in a distinctive building 70 m high.
 During its lifetime, it accelerated 80 different ion beams for experimental use, ranging from protons to uranium.
 A particular feature was the ability to accelerate rare isotopic and radioactive beams.
 Perhaps the most important discovery made using the NSF was that of super-deformed nuclei.
 These nuclei, when formed from the fusion of lighter elements, rotate very rapidly.
 The pattern of gamma rays emitted as they slow down provided detailed information about the inner structure of the nucleus.
 Following financial cutbacks, the NSF closed in 1993.